-Oakville encompases roughly 5,700 acres, however, its reputation is far larger.
-Today some of the world's most sought after vineyards and producers like Screaming Eagle, Opus One and Harlan Estates all call Oakville home.
-160 years ago when Oakville was settled few could have envisioned the opulent future of the area.
+Oakville encompasses roughly 5,700 acres, however, its reputation is far larger.
+Today some of the world's most sought-after vineyards and producers like Screaming Eagle, Opus One and Harlan Estates, all call Oakville home.
+160 years ago, when Oakville was settled few could have envisioned the opulent future of the area.

 In 1868, H.W.
 Crabb purchased 240 acres in Oakville where he grew more than 400 grape varietals.
 Considered one of the first true horticulturists in the Napa wine world, he was the first to grow Cabernet Sauvignon and Sauvignon Blanc.
 Two years later Crabb named his winery and vineyard operations To Kalon, meaning "the beautiful" in Greek.
 Today the To Kalon vineyard is the most prized vineyard land in Napa Valley.
 Many vintners followed Crabb to Oakville and by 1887 there were over 1,000 acres of vines planted.

-Saddleback Cellars is proud to call powerhouse wine labels such as Silver Oak, Opus One, Plumpjack, B Cellars, Groth, Rudd, and Gargiulo neighbors.
-Oakville is home to roughly 35 wineries, come and spend a day or three exploring our stellar AVA.
+Saddleback Cellars is proud to call powerhouse wineries such as Silver Oak, Opus One, Plumpjack, B Cellars, Groth, Rudd, and Gargiulo neighbors.
+Oakville is home to roughly 35 wineries.